The Mindframe program supports safe media reporting, portrayal and communication about suicide, mental ill-health and alcohol and other drugs.

 - Media - includes peak media bodies, media organisations (including print, radio, television and online news across metropolitan and rural areas and including Indigenous and CALD media) and media professionals developing stories about suicide and mental ill-health.

-- Suicide prevention and mental health sector - includes health, mental health, and suicide prevention organisations, services and professional bodies (government and non-government) and individual professionals within those organisations that may have a role in media portrayal of suicide and mental ill-health.
+- Mental health and suicide prevention sector - includes health, mental health, and suicide prevention organisations, services and professional bodies (government and non-government) and individual professionals within those organisations that may have a role in media portrayal of suicide and mental ill-health.

 - Universities - includes university educators and students that offer relevant programs in journalism and public relations.